sudarshna-patel/ah-promo-forecast/README.md

----

 # ✨ Personal Note

-First of all, let me just say — I absolutely loved working on this project!
+First of all, let me just say — I absolutely loved working on this project and exploring ways to turn a notebook into a full ML app.

 ---